+IFRS 7, Financial Instruments: Disclosures: This amendment requires additional disclosures on transition from IAS 39 and IFRS 9.
 IFRS 9, Financial Instruments: This new standard replaces IAS 9 and describes the new requirements for the classification, measurement and de-recognition of financial assets and liabilities.
 Specifically, IFRS 9 requires all recognized financial assets that are within the scope of IAS 39 Financial Instruments: Recognition and Measurement to be subsequently measured at amortized cost or fair value.
+The amendment also introduces a third measurement category for financial assets: fair value through other comprehensive income, and includes a single, forward-looking 'expected loss' impairment model.
 IFRS 15, Revenue from Contracts with Customers: This new standard establishes a new control-based revenue recognition model which could change the timing of revenue recognition.
 For the Company's year ended December 31, 2019: